 Similarly, they invented sophisticated permanent hospitals, with specialized rooms for different tasks, and with isolation of some patients from others to reduce the spread of disease.
 Central heating and good ventilation also helped patients.

-In the case of the Roman army, it is clear that it was the wartime doctors that created most of the innovations because they were organized, they were distributed throughout the Empire, they were careful about capturing and spreading any new inforamtion or technique that worked, and they were highly motivated by the great loss of life suffered by their soldiers during the many battles.
+In the case of the Roman army, it is clear that it was the wartime doctors that created most of the innovations because they were organized, they were distributed throughout the Empire, they were careful about capturing and spreading any new information or technique that worked, and they were highly motivated by the great loss of life suffered by their soldiers during the many battles.

-Roman doctors did not fare so well.
+Roman doctors did not necessarily fare well.
 Many doctors were freed Greek slaves, hence the social standing of doctors was quite low.
 Because cure rates were so low, many people were skeptical or even scornful of doctors.
 Their skepticism is easily understood.
 Roman literature contains much which tells us about the reactions of individuals to medicine and doctors.
 To listen to the Roman authors is to hear tales of quackery at all levels of society.

 Some doctors charged excessive prices for the most worthless medicines and drugs, and others in the craft attempt to deal with and treat diseases they obviously do not understand.